olhanotolga/100-days-of-code/log.md

 ## Day 11: June 11, 2020

-**Today's Progress:** After spending some time on bash exercises, I switched back to the color game.
+**Today's Progress:** Finally created aliases for the paths to my most frequently worked in directories!
+After spending some time on bash exercises, I switched back to the color game.
 Managed to change the styling a bit more and added an expansible & collapsible rules block.

 **Thoughts:** I have a feeling that I'll spend some time on customizing that color game.